Nuggets vs. Timberwolves: Betting Trends, Record ATS, Home/Road Splits

 Nuggets vs. Timberwolves: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Denver Nuggets are 4.5-point favorites heading into a decisive Game 4 of the opening round of the NBA Playoffs against the Minnesota Timberwolves at Target Center on Sunday, starting at 9:30 PM ET on TNT, BSN, and ALT.
-The Nuggets hold a 3-0 series lead.
-The matchup has a point total of 223.5.
+The Denver Nuggets are 9.5-point favorites heading into a decisive Game 5 of the opening round of the NBA Playoffs against the Minnesota Timberwolves at Ball Arena on Tuesday, starting at 9:00 PM ET on NBA TV, ALT, and BSNX.
+The Nuggets hold a 3-1 lead in the series.
+The point total is set at 220.5 for the matchup.

 Nuggets vs. Timberwolves Odds & Info